 The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £362,243 (2021 - £256,212).
-This includes £51,114 charged by DoNESC for management services.
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £379,679 (2022 - £362,243).
+This includes the Chief Operating Officer, whose time is split between the Trust, The Diocese of Norwich Education and Academies Trust and the Dioceses of Norwich Education Services Company Limited.
+Total charges for those management services were £60,930.